Erikdekamps/kingly_minimal/README.md

   - The main navigation and footer are presented consistently across all pages of the site.

 - [x] **3.3.2 Labels or Instructions - A:**
   - All form controls have associated labels.
-Navigation and other key regions have accessible names provided via `aria-label` or `aria-labelledby`.
+Navigation and other key regions have accessible names provided via `aria-label` or `aria_labelledby`.

 - [x] **4.1.2 Name, Role, Value - A:**
   - All UI components have the correct role (e.g., `button`, `navigation`, `alert`) and their state (e.g., `aria-pressed`, `aria-current`) is programmatically determinable.